fmanja/nextjs-hrpdgenerator/DEPLOYMENT.md

    BEDROCK_MODEL_ID=anthropic.claude-3-5-sonnet-20241022-v2:0
    ```

-The AWS SDK will automatically use the IAM role credentials.
+The AWS SDK will automatically use the IAM role credentials from the EC2 instance metadata service.

+**Benefits of IAM Roles:**
+- No credentials stored in files
+- Automatic credential rotation
+- More secure than access keys
+- Easier to manage permissions

 ### 3. Enable Auto-Updates